ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/fitbit-charge-2-give-away.markdown

 section1-content: "<p>All-Day Activity Tracking, Reminders to Move, Auto Sleep Tracking\
   \ & Alarms, Multi-Sport Modes, Connected GPS, Guided Breathing Sessions are some\
   \ of its numerous features!</p>\r\n<p>Tracking is so important for the health and\
-  \ fitness thats why the #1 seller tracker will keep you moving and motivated!
+  \ fitness that's why the #1 seller tracker will keep you moving and motivated!
 Enter\
   \ below for a chance to win the brand new Fitbit Charge 2 and let it be part of\
   \ your personal fitness journey!</p>\r\n<p>Enter the draw to win your day-to-day\
   \ Fitbit Charge 2 by completing the form below before 23:59 on 4th July 2018.</p>"